oracle/oled-tools/README.md

 - memstate: Captures and analyzes various memory usage statistics on the running system
-- filecache: List the paths of the biggest files present in the page cache
+- filecache: List the paths of the biggest files present in the page cache (note: this is present only on the x86-64 architecture)
 - dentrycache: Lists a sample of file paths which have active dentries in the dentry hash table
+  (note: this is present only on the x86-64 architecture)
 - kstack: Collects the kernel stack trace for selected processes, based on status or PID
 - syswatch: Execute user-provided commands when CPU utilization reaches a